Praveena0308/Terraform/README.md

 #### Goal: Understand Terraform’s core concepts and get hands-on with basic infrastructure.
 #### Learn:
 #### What is Terraform and why IaC is important.
+terraform is an infrastructure as a code IoC

+lets you automate and manage your infrastructure , platform, service that run on platform

+it defines resource by human readable  configuration files declarative format

+declarative mainly means desired state(what u want at the end)

 #### Terraform architecture: providers, resources, modules, state, and execution plan.